It was five-years ago today that I was diagnosed with celiac disease.

 Having a disease that is solely managed by food can be very frustrating, and there will be times when a night out on the town brings you to tears.
 I had a breakdown during my cruise vacation last fall, which you can read about in my Ultimate Gluten-Free Cruise Survival Guide.
 Traveling is hard, but you will adapt to any situation not because you have to, but because you are stronger than you think.

 You must learn how to read – or decode – food labels.
 You’ll not only learn about which products contain hidden gluten, but also you’ll learn just how compromised our food supply is these days.
 You’ll learn that the onion soup mix you’ve been feeding your family for years not only contains gluten but also MSG.
-You may not like what you learn, but you’ll be happier you did.
+You may not like what you learn, but you’ll be better off knowing that continuing to live in the dark.

-You body knows how to heal, so give it a chance to do what it knows how to do.
+Your body knows how to heal, so give it a chance to do what it knows how to do.
 Removing gluten isn’t enough.
-You must limit other irritants, like sugar, white refined grains and dairy, and then add good stuff back in like green juices, seeds and nuts, and whole grains, if you want to truly heal.
-Here’s how I fixed my gluten-free diet.
+You must limit other irritants, like sugar, white refined grains and dairy, and then add good stuff back in like green juices, seeds and nuts, and moderate gluten-free whole grains, if you want to truly heal.
+Here’s how I fixed my gluten-free diet and why I invest in caring for my gut.

 Getting diagnosed with celiac disease is your body’s way of telling you something is desperately wrong and then showing you how to fix it.
 You are one of the lucky ones – you have the key to turning around your health for the better.
-Use this information wisely.
+Don’t let this information go to waste.

 You will embrace the change in your diet and even find your calling as an integrative health coach and gluten-free blogger.
 You will go through personal and professional transformations.
 You totally got this!

 I know it seems like you have such a mountain to climb, but it really does get easier with time.
-Getting diagnosed with celiac disease gave you the most precious gift of all – the chance at good health.
+Getting diagnosed with celiac disease gave you the most precious gift of all – the chance at good health and longevity (without years of potential mortality).
 Don’t waste it.